microsoft/CodePlexWorkItemMigrator/README.md

 A command line tool to migrate CodePlex work items to GitHub issues.

 ## Note
-This tool was created to assist in the migration of projects from CodePlex to GitHub in preparation for CodePlex to be archived.
-Now that CodePlex is archived the APIs that are used to talk to CodePlex will not succeed.
+This tool was created to assist in the migration of projects from CodePlex to GitHub in preparation for CodePlex to be archived now that CodePlex is archived the APIs that are used to talk to CodePlex will not succeed.
 The tool is being left here for historic purposes.

 ## How to use
 ```